mbeynon/cytoscape.js/documentation/md/style.md

 For bezier edges with manual control points (`curve-style: unbundled-bezier`):

 * **`control-point-distances`** : A series of values that specify for each control point the distance perpendicular to a line formed from source to target, e.g. `-20 20 -20`.
 * **`control-point-weights`** : A series of values that weights control points along a line from source to target, e.g. `0.25 0.5 0.75`.
-A value usually ranges on [0, 1], with 0 towards the source node and 1 towards the target node &mdash; but larger or smaller values can also be used.
+A value usually ranges on [0, 1], with 0 towards the source node and 1 towards the target node --- but larger or smaller values can also be used.
+* **`edge-distances`** : With value `intersection` (default), the line from source to target for `control-point-weights` is from the outside of the source node's shape to the outside of the target node's shape.
+With value `node-position`, the line is from the source position to the target position.
+The `node-position` option makes calculating edge points easier &emdash; but it should be used carefully because you can create invalid points that `intersection` would have automatically corrected.

 ## Haystack edges